bit-broker/website/content/en/docs/getting-started/install-local.md

 ./development/scripts/bbk.sh unpack
 ```

-The `unpack` step, makes sure that all the dependant node packages needed to operate the system are downloaded and ready.
+The `unpack` step, makes sure that all the dependent node packages needed to operate the system are downloaded and ready.
 It also creates a `.env` file automatically, by using the settings in the `.env.example` file.

 Now you can start BitBroker by simply using: